drdaemos/xc5-docs/en/javascript/index.md

 ---
+lang: en
 layout: article_with_sidebar
-lang: en
-title: Introduction
+title: Javascript guides
-categories: [architecture]
+categories: [home]
-order: 10
+order: 6
+icon: html5
+description: Everything you need to know about X-Cart and JavaScript.
 ---

-The Architecture Guide provides a relatively high-level introduction and view of the X-Cart  product.
+The Design guidelines provides a relatively high-level introduction and view of the X-Cart  product.

 The X-Cart  platform and components are explained from the perspective of several audiences: merchants, web store developers (frontend developers), extension developers, system admins, installers, and integrators.